-Do home remedies for getting rid of cockroaches actually work?
+Do home remedies for getting rid of cockroaches really work?

-Here’s how to separate fact from fiction when it comes to dealing with cockroaches, based on our professional experience as one of New York City’s highest-rated pest control experts.
+Here’s how to separate fact from fiction when it comes to getting rid of roaches, based on our professional experience as one of New York City’s highest-rated pest control experts.

 Do Home Remedies for Cockroaches Really Work?

-Home remedies for cockroaches are often the first solution people look for when discovering these nightmarish pests in your home.
+Home remedies for roaches are often the first solution people look for after discovering traces of these phobia-inducing pests in your home.

 After all, if household items are enough to keep cockroaches at bay, you can save yourself the time and cost of hiring a professional exterminator, right?